wisq/dvorak-gamer/source/about.html.md

 I'm just a gamer who switched to Dvorak at some point.
 If you really want to reach out to me for some reason, your best option is probably <a href="https://twitter.com/wisqnet" target="_blank">via Twitter</a>.

 You can also see my game collection <a href="http://steamcommunity.com/id/wisq" target="_blank">on Steam</a>, but that's not a great way to reach me, because I generally don't accept unsolicited friend requests.

-Nothing personal, it's just that there's a lot of spammers and scammers out there.
+## Why a Mac keyboard?
+Real gamers use Windows!

+Real gamers use whatever system they want.

+But really, it's just because Apple makes nice-looking keyboards.